max-hill/563-final-project/report.md

 This will output all the plots to the `analysis/` directory.

-Alternatively, you can copy and paste snippets of the code from [make-plots.R](scripts/make-plots.R) into an R REPL to generate plots one at a time.
+Alternatively, if you wish to do one plot at a time, you can copy and paste snippets of the code from [make-plots.R](scripts/make-plots.R) into an R REPL.

 ## Results